benbrown/shuttlecraft/README.md

 # SHUTTLECRAFT by Ben Brown

 This is a project to create an "easy" way to participate in the ActivityPub "Fediverse" and other indie web protocols like RSS.
+This was created and is maintained by [Ben Brown](https://benbrown.com).

 Currently, this means: